Peter Bouwknegt

 Pier Gerard "Peter" Bouwknegt (born 20 April 1961, Geldrop) is professor of theoretical physics and mathematics at the Australian National University (ANU), and deputy director of their Mathematical Sciences Institute.
 He is an adjunct professor at University of Adelaide.

 Biography

 He studied Theoretical Physics and Mathematics at the University of Utrecht, Netherlands, and at the University of Amsterdam under the direction of Prof F.A.
 Bais, obtaining his PhD in 1988.
 After that, he became a postdoctoral fellow at MIT, CERN, and the University of Southern California.
 He moved to Australia in 1995 and worked at the University of Adelaide as an ARC QEII Fellow and subsequently as an ARC Senior Research Fellow.
 In 2005, he was appointed Professor of Theoretical Physics and Mathematics at the Australian National University.

 Awards

-In 2001, he received the 2001 Australian Mathematical Society Medal, and from 2009–2011, he served on the Australian Research Council's College of Experts.
+In 2001, he received the 2001 Australian Mathematical Society Medal, and from 2009 to 2011, he served on the Australian Research Council's College of Experts.
 He was formerly director of the Mathematical Sciences Institute at ANU, where is now deputy director.

+Personal life

+Peter enjoys life, like he likes australian birds.